UBCEnvision/UBCEnvision.github.io/blog/_posts/2021-02-14-Chem-E-Car-Lab.md

 layout: post
 title: "Chem-E-Car Laboratory Subteam Updates "
 date: "2021-02-14"
-author: ["Akshi Valji","Noor Ali-Mhamad","Bhavya Nagda","Siddhant Sharma","Abhay Sirsi","Stephanie Hasjim","Meghan Cooke","Veronika Zenova"]
+author: ["Akshi Valji","Noor Ali-Mohamad","Bhavya Nagda","Siddhant Sharma","Abhay Sirsi","Stephanie Hasjim","Meghan Cooke","Veronika Zenova"]
 ---

 Throughout the first semester, our laboratory subteam has been hard at work at developing technical memos and completing research about potential reactions to use in future Chem-E-Cars.
 Below is a summary of the research and work they have completed throughout the term.